OpenEvalProject/evals/manuscripts/elife-83976/v1/manuscript.md

 ## Results

-## MDCK II cells express fully functional ABCG2 and ABCG2-GFP
+### MDCK II cells express fully functional ABCG2 and ABCG2-GFP

 ABCG2 and its N-terminally GFP-tagged variant (ABCG2-GFP) were expressed at comparable levels in MDCK II cells (Figure 2A).
 In accordance with literature data (Orbán et al., 2008; Haider et al., 2011), the transport activity of ABCG2 was not influenced by the GFP-tag (Figure 2B–D).
 Previous observations showed that ABCG2 inhibitors, such as Ko143, can enhance 5D3 mAb binding by shifting the equilibrium to the IF state (Ozvegy-Laczka et al., 2005; Telbisz et al., 2012).
 Accordingly, in the plasma membrane of untreated live cells, ABCG2-GFP and ABCG2 exhibited comparably low 5D3-reactivity, which was increased in a similar extent by Ko143 treatment (Figure 2E–G), supporting the notion that the GFP-tag does not modify the conformational response of ABCG2.

 ![Figure 2.](https://cdn.elifesciences.org/articles/83976/elife-83976-fig2-v1.jpg)

 **Figure 2.:** Western blot showing comparable expression of ABCG2 and ABCG2-GFP in MDCK II cells using the BXP-21 anti-ABCG2 mAb (A).
 ABCG2 and ABCG2-GFP expressing cells show decreased mitoxantrone (MX) accumulation, which is reversed to the level of the ABCG2-negative cells by 2 µM Ko143 (B–D).
 2 µM Ko143 pre-treatment causes an increase in the 5D3-reactivity of ABCG2 (F) and ABCG2-GFP (G) expressing cells.
-ABCG2-negative cells show only a negligible 5D3 binding that is not affected by Ko143 (E).Figure 2—source data 1.Figure 2A.
+ABCG2-negative cells show only a negligible 5D3 binding that is not affected by Ko143 (E).

-## Nucleotide binding is sufficient to trigger the switch from the 5D3-reactive IF conformation to a 5D3-dim OF conformation
+### Nucleotide binding is sufficient to trigger the switch from the 5D3-reactive IF conformation to a 5D3-dim OF conformation

 To study the nucleotide-dependent conformation changes of ABCG2, we systematically changed the intracellular nucleotide concentrations in semi-permeabilized cells.
 In accordance with an ATP-regulated switch of the TMD conformation, increasing ATP/Mg2+ concentrations gradually decreased the 5D3-A647-reactivity of ABCG2-positive cells, with practically zero staining at high ATP/Mg2+ concentrations (Figure 3A and B).
 To prevent nucleotide hydrolysis, ATP was either added in the absence of Mg2+ (ATP+EDTA; Figure 3C and D), on ice (Figure 3E and F), or ATP was replaced with the non-hydrolyzable ATP analog AMP-PNP (Figure 3G and H).
 Interestingly, the conformational change driving ABCG2 into a 5D3-dim (i.e., 5D3 non-reactive) state also occurred in the absence of ATP hydrolysis and showed similar nucleotide concentration dependence (see Table 1).
 These results indicate that the 5D3-dim and 5D3-reactive conformations correspond to the OF and IF conformations as observed in ATP-bound and nucleotide-free crystal structures, respectively (Figure 1).